aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 1. `Split` and `Join` are relatively simple functions.
     Try replacing the functions we gave you with your own.
     If you really want to flex, get it to verify *before* writing your implementation.

+1. You might like to investigate the source that Dafny produces.
+    This will output the source to a `runtimes` directory.
+    There is a lot of Dafny boilerplate but your code is in there.

+    ```bash
+    make compile
+    ```